 3. Add an Island

-An island is two things in one: it gives your kitchen more sitting/dining space and it provides an extra work surface.
+An island is two things: it gives your kitchen more sitting/dining space and provides an extra work surface.

 And they do this without taking up a lot of space.